Non-doms from 6 April 2017 and offshore trusts from 6 April 2018

 A participator in a non-resident ‘close company’ who becomes deemed UK domiciled for capital gains tax purposes will be taxable on his share of the gains of the offshore company regardless of where they arise – if the proportion attributable exceeds 25%.

 Mixed funds offshore

-Non-domiciled individuals whether ornot about to become deemed domiciled (but not those born in the UK with a domicile of origin here), even those not currently UK resident, are to be given a window – the two years to 5 April 2019 - in which they may re-arrange their mixed funds overseas to separate them into their constituent parts: clean capital, foreign income and foreign gains.
+Non-domiciled individuals whether or not about to become deemed domiciled (but not those born in the UK with a domicile of origin here), even those not currently UK resident, are given a window – the two years to 5 April 2019 - in which they may re-arrange their mixed funds overseas to separate them into their constituent parts: clean capital, foreign income and foreign gains.
 They will then be able to remit from these separate parts as they wish, in whichever order suits them.
 It can only apply to transfers of money.
 Where the mixed ‘fund’ is in the form of an asset such as a painting or securities, the asset should be sold in order to realise cash which may then be segregated.

 All UK non-doms should consider whether to take such action.

 BIR applies to remittances of foreign income or gains that are used to make loans to, or subscriptions for shares in, unquoted companies carrying on a qualifying trade, generating income from land, etc. Such remittances then escape tax.
 The legislation was softened with effect from 6 April 2017, most notably in extending the permitted investments to include shares acquired as well as those issued.

 UK land and buildings owned by offshore companies